Can you still get pregnant with PCOS?

 To improve ovulation and hormonal function:

-• Your insulin can spike when eating processed foods, so avoid foods such as low-fibre cereals, white rice and bagels.
+• Your insulin can spike when eating processed foods, so reduce foods such as cereal bars, morning cereals, low-fibre cereals, white rice and bagels.

-• Avoid low GI carbohydrates as eating them can increase hunger and lead to weight gain.
+• Avoid skipping meals, as this them can increase hunger and lead to weight gain and nutritional deficiencies.

-• Include fibre, non-starchy vegetables, fruits and whole grains in your meals.
+• Include fibre, non-starchy vegetables, fruits and whole grains in all your meals.

-• Include vegetable proteins (nuts, seeds, beans and lentils).
+• Include vegetable proteins (nuts, seeds, beans and lentils) at least once daily and choose healthy animal proteins such as eggs and chicken.

 Ask your doctor about medication